Optum/runiac/README.md

 #### Step Deployment Types

 Step deployment types facilitate multi-region deployments. runiac will first execute every primary step deployment type in a track.
-Assuming successful execution, it will then proceed through each step regional deployment type concurrently across each region.
+If the primary region deployment is successful, runiac will then run each step's regional deployment type (`regional`) concurrently across each region defined in `regional_regions`.

 ##### Primary

-Primary deployments represent all terraform in the top level directory of the executing step.
-Currently the primary type is executed _once per region group_.
+Primary deployments represent all iac in the top level directory of the executing step.
+Currently, the primary deployment type is executed _once per region group_.
 For example, in the `us` region group, the primary code would only be executed in the primary region of the `us` region group, `us-east-1`.

 ```bash
 tracks/network